Update on the situation with regard to COVID-19

 Continuing to earn our clients trust

 We continue to operate to meet our commitments to our customers and the consumers who depend on them.
-To date, our operations have not been significantly disrupted by the pandemic and our facilities continue to operate at full capacity despite the challenges posed by the current situation.
+To date, our operations have not been importantly disrupted by the pandemic and our facilities continue to operate despite the challenges posed by the current situation.

 Supporting our suppliers